 Participatory budgeting processes traditionally focus on a component of discretionary budget – such as a representatives ability to ringfence a couple of million dollars for community facilities.
 However, in many ways the larger challenge in budgeting is the dominance of interest groups coupled with the capacity to present any and all decisions as an electoral negative: cutting services or raising rates are both equally tricky paths to navigate.
 Moreover, the challenge facing all elected officials is the need to take a longer term view beyond the current electoral cycle – a challenge which is counter to any representatives interest in survival.

-For the first time, the City of Melbourne is producing a 10 Year Financial Plan, and is giving unparalleled access to a descriptively representative random sample of citizens who will attempt to reach a considered set of recommendations to inform the Lord Mayor and Councillors.
-The City's scope of operations is immense – in the region of $400m annually – and this will be the largest city with the largest budget to open up their books to a deliberative process giving citizens this level of access and authority.
+For the first time, the City of Melbourne produced a 10 Year Financial Plan, and is gave unparalleled access to a descriptively representative random sample of citizens to attempt to reach a considered set of recommendations to inform the Lord Mayor and Councillors.
+The City's scope of operations is immense – in the region of $400m annually – and this was be the largest city with the largest budget to open up their books to a deliberative process giving citizens this level of access and authority.

-The process operates from August until October 2014.
+The process operated from August until October 2014.

 - ABR Radio | People's Panels on Life Matters, Tuesday 7th April